thediveo/kdenlive-project-analyzer/README.md

 into your Firefox web browser.
 (Some other web browsers may work too, if they support XSLT 1.0 and the regexp XPath extension.)

 You should now see a simple form with a file chooser.
-Simply select a .kdenlive project file ... and off you go.
+Simply select a `.kdenlive` project file ... and off you go.
 You should now see an analysis report shown below the form.

-# License
+# Licenses

+## Kdenlive Project Analyzer License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by